manjulananduri/manjulananduri.github.io/_posts/2022-06-05-how-to-read-file-as-string-in-java.md

 suggestions: ['how-to-read-convert-an-inputstream-into-a-string-in-java/']
 ---

+In this tutorial we will discuss 5 simple ways to read a file to string in Java.
 Writing real world application code in java involves file and string processing.
 Some of the common use cases to convert a file to string are as follows.

 1. Read a JSON file and parse content from it.
 2. Read a CSV file for machine learning input data.

 There are numerous other use cases for this.
-So given the huge number of applications,  in this tutorial we will discuss 5 simple and handpicked ways to read or convert a file into a String in Java.
+So given the huge number of applications, in this how to guide, we will discuss 5 simple and handpicked ways to read or convert a file into a String in Java.

 Depending upon your project configuration, you can use any of the following methods.

 ##### 1. Using Java 1.11+ inbuilt Files package: